Spacechild1/vstplugin/README.md

 ##### VST SDK:

 For VST2 support, get the Steinberg VST2 SDK and copy it into /vst.
-You should have a folder vst/VST_SDK/VST2_SDK/pluginterfaces/vst2.x with the header files aeffect.h, affectx.h and vstfxstore.
+You should have a folder vst/VST_SDK/VST2_SDK/pluginterfaces/vst2.x with the header files aeffect.h and affectx.h.

-(The VST2 SDK has been officially discontinued by Steinberg and is not easy to find.
-Try .git-ci/get_vst2.sh)
+The VST2 SDK has been officially discontinued by Steinberg.
+If you have a VST2 license but lost the files, you can get them with .git-ci/get_vst2.sh.
+Otherwise you can try free alternatives like FST (https://git.iem.at/zmoelnig/FST.git - copy "fst.h" into vst/VST_SDK/VST2_SDK/pluginterfaces/vst2.x and set the 'FST' option to 'ON').
+Use at your own risk!

 For VST3 support, get the Steinberg VST3 SDK and copy it into /vst.
 Actually, you only need vst/VST_SDK/VST3_SDK/pluginterfaces/